Top 5 Best Rowing Machines Reviewed For 2016

 LifeSpan Fitness RW1000 Rowing Machine

 As we’ve mentioned, you can spend a lot less on a rower if you opt for one with magnetic resistance, and the LifeSpan Fitness RW1000 is the best of those rowing machines for home use.
-The manufacturer bills the RW1000 as a commercial-grade machine; while we think it might be more suitable for a house than a gym, there’s no question that it’s as well-built as you’d expect from a LifeSpan Fitness product. and it has won awards for its performance.
+The manufacturer bills the RW1000 as a commercial-grade machine; while we think it might be more suitable for a house than a gym, there’s no question that it’s as well-built as you’d expect from a LifeSpan Fitness product.
+It has also won awards for its performance.

 The rower has a solid steel frame with nicely padded handle and foam seat, and uses a patented magnetic drive system to ensure that the rowing motion is fluid and quiet without feeling any slack in the belt when you’re between strokes.
 There are five resistance adjustments you can select with a conveniently-placed knob, in order to control the intensity of your workout.
 The experience isn’t quite the same as with our top-rated models, but you’re paying a whole lot less to come pretty close.